EcoClimLab/ForestGEO-tree-rings/README.md

 ## Data

+Analyses will use a mix of public and (currently) private data.

-Data are stored in the [ForestGEO_dendro repository](https://github.com/EcoClimLab/ForestGEO_dendro) (private repo--discuss access with K. Anderson-Teixeira), which will be private for the foreseeable future.
+Data from sites other than SCBI are stored in the [ForestGEO_dendro repository](https://github.com/EcoClimLab/ForestGEO_dendro) (private repo--discuss access with K. Anderson-Teixeira), which will be private for the foreseeable future.
 Only data whose PIs have agreed to be made public should be placed in this repository.

 SCBI data are public [here](https://github.com/SCBI-ForestGEO/SCBI-ForestGEO-Data/tree/master/tree_cores) and can be copied into this repository.